defagos/CoconutKit/README.markdown

 ### What is CoconutKit?

 CoconutKit is a library of high-quality iOS components written at [hortis le studio](http://www.hortis.ch/) and in my spare time.
-It includes several tools for dealing with view controllers, multi-threading, view animations, as well as some new controls and various utility classes.
+It includes several tools for dealing with view controllers, multi-threading, animations, as well as some new controls and various utility classes.
 These components are meant to make the life of an iOS programmer easier by reducing the boilerplate code written every day, improving code quality and enforcing solid application architecture.

-Most of CoconutKit components are not sexy, but rather useful.
+Most of CoconutKit components are not sexy as is, but rather useful.
 Do not be freaked out!
 These components are meant to make you more productive, less focused on debugging, so that you can spend more time working on the design of your application (if you have a great designer at hand, of course).
+Give CoconutKit a try, your life as an iOS programmer will never be the same afterwards!

 CoconutKit is distributed under a permissive [MIT license](http://www.opensource.org/licenses/mit-license.php), which means you can freely use it in your own projects (commercial or not).